-- [School name] recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The safety of the child is always paramount, any concerns about sharing information must not be allowed to stand in the way of ensuring the welfare and safety of pupils. - Staff should never promise a student that they will not pass on child protection concerns to the relevant staff and agencies.
-However, the child should be reassured that: - their disclosure will be taken seriously, and it is not creating a problem. - o their disclosure will only be shared with relevant staff. - o staff will be sensitive to their feelings and concerns. - their wishes will be heard. - they will be kept informed of actions and support. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+- [School name] recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024 and the DfE Guidance on Information Sharing (May 2024).
+This is important because information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation and in promoting children's welfare, including in relation to educational outcomes. - The safety of the child is always paramount, any concerns about sharing information must not be allowed to stand in the way of ensuring the welfare and safety of pupils. - Staff should never promise a student that they will not pass on child protection concerns to the relevant staff and agencies.
+However, the child should be reassured that: - o their disclosure will be taken seriously, and it is not creating a problem - o their disclosure will only be shared with relevant staff - o staff will be sensitive to their feelings and concerns - o their wishes will be heard - they will be kept informed of actions and support. - The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
-The school may legitimately share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk. - [School name] has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements.
-Our DPO is Steve Durbin steve.durbin@excathedra.solutions - DfE Guidance on Information Sharing (July 2018) provides further detail.
-The 7 'golden rules' for sharing information, and can support staff who have to make decisions about sharing information. - If staff are in any doubt about sharing information, they should speak to the DSL (or deputies). •
+The school may legitimately share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk. - [School name] has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements: Name your DPO here - DfE Guidance on Information Sharing (May 2024) provides further detail.
+The 7 'golden rules' for sharing information, and can support staff who have to make decisions about sharing information List location of where this is kept e.g. in the staff room, office, shared area on staff network/intranet etc. - If staff are in any doubt about sharing information, they should speak to the DSL (or deputies).